 Brookline in 2005 until a promotion to Area Supervisor in the Fall of 2014,

 her skills and leadership ensured that the Brookline Recreation Center continued

 to provide our neighborhood kids the same sort of safe, friendly atmosphere

 again one of the main centers of activity in Brookline.
 Refurbished in the

 winter of 2001 and again in 2010, the building now sports a hardwood gym floor

 and a state-of-the-art Weight Lifting and Fitness Center, complete with a

 wide range of equipment.
-A new HVAC system now provides temperature
+An HVAC system now provides temperature

 links to some of the countless fond remembrances